 - Warwickshire and Solihull

-Would you like to help your local community get involved with recording wildlife in a greenspace near you during City Nature Challenge?
+Would you like to help your local community get involved with recording wildlife in a space near you during City Nature Challenge?

-Would you like to find out more about becoming a City Nature Challenge Organiser for your city in 2024?
-Find out more and sign up here.
+Would you like to find out more about becoming a City Nature Challenge Organiser for your city in 2025?
+Drop us an email and we can tell you more about it – or sign up for 2025 though the international website here.

 City Nature Challenge is part of a global citizen science project.
 Started in 2016 between just two organisations, the Natural History Museum of Los Angeles County and California Academy of Sciences, and has since grown across the whole US in 2017, and across the globe since 2018.